Clemenciah/AB-ReDial/README.md

-# Understanding and Predicting User Satisfaction with Converstaional Recommender Systems
+# Understanding and Predicting User Satisfaction with Conversational Recommender Systems

 This repository consist of resources created for the following paper: